 Construct the L-SIG field as the SIGNAL field defined by 23.3.8.1.4 (L-SIG definition) following the procedure in 22.3.4.4 (Construction of L-SIG) reading 23 for references to Clause 22 except:

-a) For a TVHT PPDU, set the RATE subfield in the SIGNAL field to 6/X Mb/s where X is 7.5 for 6 MHz and 7 MHz unit channels and 5.625 for 8 MHz unit channels.
+a) For a TVHT PPDU, set the RATE subfield in the SIGNAL field R1-R4 to 1101.
 Set the Length, Parity and Tail bits in the SIGNAL field as described in 23.3.8.1.4 (L-SIG definition).
 Add calculated one bit parity and tail bits into the L-SIG symbol.

 f) Duplication and phase rotation: Duplicate the L-SIG field over the frequency segments of the CH_BANDWIDTH.
 Apply appropriate phase rotation as described in 23.3.7 (Mathematical description of signals).